songkg7/o2/README.md

 - jekyllPath is the path of your jekyll project (ex: /Users/user1/Documents/GitHub/user1.github.io).
 - Attachments will be copied by the date under the `assets/img/<yyyy-MM-dd>` folder.
-- Auto create folders: If enabled, the plugin will automatically create the necessary folders if they do not exist.
+- Auto-create folders: If enabled, the plugin will automatically create the necessary folders if they do not exist.
 You can toggle this setting in the plugin settings tab.

 #### Syntax